Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 run --rm -v "<repo-root>:/srv/testproxy"  -e "GIT_TOKEN=<git token>" -e "GIT_COMMIT_OWNER=<git commit owner>" -e  "GIT_COMMIT_EMAIL=<git commit email>" azsdkengsys.azurecr.io/engsys/test-proxy:latest test-proxy <proxy-args>
 ```

 Please note that any proxy arguments that include _paths_ will need to be **relative** when calling the docker container to do the work for you.
-This is due to the fact that the test-proxy stores its files under an **internal** path representation, due to the fact that it's running within a container.
-The "repo root" will be located under `/srv/testproxy/` _always_ for the running container, so all paths must be expressed relatively.
+This is due to the fact that the running container stores its files under an **internal** path representation.
+The repo root will be mounted under the default context-directory of `/srv/testproxy/` _always_ for the running container, so all paths must be expressed relatively from that root to actually resolve.

 ```powershell
 # absolute path to assets json